 Where to Find the Best Craft Beer in Virginia Beach

 There has never been a better time to be a beer lover in Virginia.
 Craft beer in Virginia has exploded in recent years, growing from a handful of breweries to over 100 and counting.
-I’m lucky that in and around my home of Virginia Beach there is an ever-expanding roster of local breweries that are putting out some really great beer.
+I’m lucky that there is an ever-expanding roster of local Virginia Beach breweries that are putting out some really great beer.
 With that in mind I wanted to highlight a few of my favorite local breweries in the Virginia Beach area.

 The packs of beach cruisers parked out front signal that you’ve found the right place.
 The compact tasting room, equal parts active brewery and beach shack, is filled with surf-loving locals and in-the-know tourists.
 The False Cape Ale is a quintessential amber ale with a smooth finish and slightly bitter caramel notes while the Steel Pier Bohemian Lager is perfect after a day at the beach.